SAP-samples/teched2022-IN280/exercises/ex4/readme.md

    Set threshold for cloud services, either for all metrics of a cloud service in the clouser service overview or for specific metrics after selecting the correpoind service

-   With trehsold active you can override the metric rating reported by the service by creating custom rules.
+   With treshold active you can override the metric rating reported by the service by creating custom rules.
 Seleect the metric you want to configure

 ## Summary